 We believe in helping to ensure the success of student leaders who care about their communities.
 The Center for Quality Communities Scholarship supports senior high school students who are actively engaged with their community and/or city government and want to pursue post-secondary education.
 The scholarship fund is supported by people who are passionate about cultivating Washington’s future local leaders.

+Now accepting applications.
 All of Washington’s 281 cities and towns can recruit scholarship applicants.
 Each jurisdiction can nominate one scholarship applicant to the Center for Quality Communities.

 How do you select and nominate?